ajdavis/emptysquare-hugo/emptysquare/content/python-paxos-jepsen.md

 Paxos is reputed to be hard to understand, and it lives up to its reputation.
-As I covered in [my review of the "Paxos vs. Raft" paper](/paxos-vs-raft), the original Paxos description is obfuscated, and each subsequent clarification uses different jargon to describes a different variation of the algorithm.
+As I covered in [my review of the "Paxos vs. Raft" paper](/paxos-vs-raft), the original Paxos description is obfuscated, and each subsequent clarification uses different jargon to describe a different variation of the algorithm.
 As Howard et. al. explain in that paper, once you implement Multi-Paxos with all the modern enhancements, it's almost Raft.
 I could have accepted that on faith and implemented Raft, but I wanted to work the problem myself and understand Paxos on its own terms.